2021 West Sulawesi earthquake: Aftershocks

-Since 14 January 2021, BMKG stated that only 32 aftershocks had been recorded.
-BMKG warned that residents should be aware of possible strong aftershocks that could cause an undersea landslide, which subsequently might cause a tsunami.
-BMKG later advised coastal residents to immediately evacuate if residents felt strong shaking, citing the fact that in 1969, a similarly large earthquake had struck the region and caused a massive tsunami without warning.
+Since 14 January 2021, the BMKG said 32 aftershocks had been recorded.
+The BMKG warned residents of possible strong aftershocks that could cause an undersea landslide, subsequently causing a tsunami.
+The BMKG advised coastal residents to immediately evacuate if residents felt strong shaking, citing the 1969 earthquake which struck the region and caused a tsunami.
 The analysis made by BMKG showed that the fault might still have adequate energy to cause another destructive earthquake in the next few days, as it may trigger the nearby faults located around the Mamuju Fault.
 The government of West Sulawesi later advised coastal residents to evacuate to higher grounds due to threats of the tsunami.
-On January 31, a magnitude 4.4 aftershock struck 37 km south of Mamuju at a depth of 10.0 km.
+An aftershock on 3 February killed one person and caused further damage.

 Fewer aftershocks were reported in this earthquake compared to other shallow crustal earthquakes in Indonesia (2006 Yogyakarta and 2016 Aceh).
 This is due to the rupture characteristic where a large seismic moment is released over a small rupture area in a short period of time.

-Earthquake sequence

 Damage

-Severe damage was reported across Majene Regency and in several areas in Mamuju Regency.
-West Sulawesi's Gubernatorial Building, which was located in West Sulawesi's capital Mamuju, was destroyed.
-Two people were reportedly trapped beneath the ruins.
+Severe damage was reported across Majene Regency and in several areas of Mamuju Regency.
+West Sulawesi's Gubernatorial Building, located in Mamuju, was destroyed.
+Two people were trapped beneath the ruins.
 Parts of Hotel Maleo in Mamuju also reportedly collapsed.
 Meanwhile, a section of Mirta Manakarra Hospital, a main hospital in Majene also collapsed, trapping at least 6 people inside.
 Mamuju's main hospital also reportedly suffered extensive damage, with 50% of its structure damaged.
 Hundreds of patients had to be treated outside of the hospital due to fear of collapse.

 Telecommunications services reportedly went down and blackouts were reported as multiple power stations were damaged.
 AirNav Indonesia reported that its office in Mamuju Tampa Padang Airport was severely damaged.
 The ATC tower in the airport was also damaged.
 The navigational operation was diverted to Makassar ATC, while airport navigation in Mamuju was conducted in minimal effort due to the extensive damage.

 The Mamuju penitentiary facility suffered damage as well, injuring at least three people.
 The perimeter fence of the penitentiary was reportedly destroyed.
 At least one Community Health Centre (Puskesmas) was destroyed.
 A military district office in Malunda was also severely damaged.
 At least two main hospitals in West Sulawesi were destroyed, while three hospitals remain operational.
 Further assessment revealed that three Community health centers had been destroyed.